LesterThomas/NodeRed-Nodes/drone-control/README.md

 # node-red-drone-control
-node-red node for controlling drone-control API (at http://droneapi.ddns.net:1235).
+node-red node for controlling drone-control API (at http://droneapi.ddns.net).
+The UI is at http://droneapi.ddns.net/static/app
 Note: This node-red-node and the drone-control API are experimental.

 ## Installation
 npm -g install node-red-drone-control